jnlt3/blackmarlin/README.md

 Late Move Reductions (LMR) are a way of proving if a move is lower than alpha quickly.
 This is done by searching moves that are expected to underperform at a lower depth.

 ### History Based Reductions
 History Based Reductions are the idea of adjusting LMR reductions based on the history score of a move.
+This is done for both quiet and noisy (non-quiet) moves as history is kept separately for both.

 ### Other Reductions
-Black Marlin additionally reduces less in principal variation nodes and when a move is tactical.
+Black Marlin additionally reduces less in principal variation nodes and nodes that improve the static evaluation of a position compared to its parent.

 ### Extensions
 Usually the search algortihm is optimized by pruning or reducing where moves aren't promising.
 However, it can also be done by executing a deeper search on promising moves.